Connor Leahy: Career

+The smiley mask metaphor was extended with an analogy to shoggoths.

-He was one of the signatories of the 2023 open letter from the Future of Life Institute calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4."
+In March 2023, Leahy was one of the signatories of the 2023 open letter from the Future of Life Institute calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4."

+In May 2023, Leahy was among the signatories of the Statement on AI Risk, a one-sentence statement that reads "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."
+The statement was signed by hundreds of notable figures including Nobel laureates, AI researchers, and CEOs of major AI companies including OpenAI, Anthropic, and Google DeepMind.

 In November 2023, Leahy was invited to speak at the inaugural AI Safety Summit.
-He worried that the summit would fail to deal with the risks from "god like AI" stemming from the AI alignment problem, arguing that “If you build systems that are more capable than humans at manipulation, business, politics, science and everything else, and we do not control them, then the future belongs to them, not us.”
-He cofounded the campaign group ControlAI to advocate for governments to implement a pause on the development of artificial general intelligence.
-Leahy has likened the regulation of artificial intelligence to that of climate change, arguing that "it's not the responsibility of oil companies to solve climate change", and that governments must step in to solve both issues.
+He worried that the summit would fail to deal with the risks from the development of AI systems surpassing humans, arguing that “If you build systems that are more capable than humans at manipulation, business, politics, science and everything else, and we do not control them, then the future belongs to them, not us.”
+He worked with nonprofit ControlAI to advocate for governments to implement a pause on the development of artificial general intelligence, and criticized major AI companies for their attempts to evade government oversight and regulation of powerful AI systems.

+In March 2026, Leahy announced in a retrospective that the Conjecture project was drawing to a close, and that he was joining nonprofit ControlAI, where he had previously been an advisor, as its US Director.